szegedai/adv_batchnorm/README.txt

+# adv_batchnorm
-The aim of this project is to accurately measure the effects of batch normalization on robustness.
+The purpose of this project is to accurately measure the effects of batch normalization on robustness.